Season Review: Chicago Bulls

 LaVine's aptitude has continued to ripen in his 6th season in the league, scoring at the highest clip of his career so far this year.
 His choppy but undeniably smooth pull-up game has been used almost to a fault throughout the year, and while his scoring is great, questions continue to be asked about how much he truly contributes to winning.

 He has been touted as a 'ball-stopper', and we have come to a point where that isn’t exactly inaccurate.
-He hasn’t yet learned to create his offense relying off of others, something with Tomas Satoransky was supposed to help with, and continues to put weight on his own shot-creating skills to get his jumpers off rather than let others help him out.
+He hasn’t yet learned to create his offense relying off of others- something which Tomas Satoransky was supposed to help with- and continues to put weight on his own shot-creating skills to get his jumpers off rather than let others help him out.

 As well as this, LaVine is merely a turnstile on the defensive end and has no true skills outside of his ability to generate points.